flonatel/libdontdie/README.md

 This is a complete rewrite of the <a href="http://libkeepalive.sourceforge.net">libkeepalive</a>.

-The main reason for the rewrite was the license (GPL - without exceptions) which is always something clowdy for a library.
+The main reason for the rewrite was the license of libkeepalive (GPL - without exceptions) which is always something clowdy for a library.

 The other reason was, that the libkeepalive does not work with Java - because of a bug.